Whale 68: Cleaning and Preparation

 Preserving the Bones

-Not long after the whale was towed to the beach, the park decided to protect and preserve the skeleton for a future interpretive display.
+Not long after Whale 68 (aka Snow) was towed to the beach, the park decided to protect and preserve her skeleton for a future interpretive exhibit.
 Over the next year, park staff and volunteers monitored the decomposing carcass and periodically retrieved bones that came loose or were in danger of being lost.
 The skeleton remained on the beach for 15 months until park staff hired a boat and heavy equipment to transport the bones back to Bartlett Cove.
 This event took place with the help of over a dozen volunteers who laboriously separated and bundled hundreds of stinky, oily whale bones.

 Park Service Log, October 14, 2002